Project participants and their responsibilities in the project

 The Department of Social Education professionally provides several fields of study which focus on the development of social and leisure competences of students for work with various social groups within the framework of primary, secondary and tertiary prevention and intervention.
 Part of the Department of Social Pedagogy is also, among others, the Centre of Multicultural Education, which organizes various activities and programmes aiming at the promotion of education of members of ethnic groups and minorities in the Czech Republic.
 The department has been involved in several projects related to the development of new approaches in teacher education.
 The expertise essential for the project is a long experience in using drama education and experiential learning.

 Dagmar Krišová is a Ph.D. student at the Department of Social Education.
 She received her B.A. in Social Education and M.A. in Social policy and Human Resources.
 She has been collaborating externally with the Department of Social Education since 2010 as a lecturer.
-Since 2014 she has been working at the Czech Office of the Public Defender of Rights where she has gained experience in the project management and promoting public awareness of anti-discrimination and human rights.
-She is a member of a working group Gender Equality under the European Network of Equality Bodies and a member of the Government Council for Equality of Women and Men.
+She worked at the Czech Office of the Public Defender of Rights where she promoted public awareness of anti-discrimination and human rights and was responsible for the administration of several projects.
+She is a member of an NGO Konsent which raises awareness about sexual violence.

 Lenka Polánková is an assistant professor at the Department of Social Education.
 She deals with the application of drama in education when working with socially disadvantaged people.
 She has been teaching drama in education, applied drama and theatre of the oppressed at the Faculty of Education MU and externally at other universities in the Czech Republic since 2003.
 She has participated in numerous research projects on social education and applied drama.